-Many salad dressings include acidic-ingredients such as vinegar, citrus juice, or soy-sauce, all of which can enhance iron absorption and are contraindicated in low-iron recipes.
-This recipe utilizes the natural flavors in the ingredients with a simple olive oil coating to maintain the flavor without accentuating iron absorption from the salad ingredients.
+Many salad dressings include acidic-ingredients such as vinegar, citrus juice, or soy sauce, all of which can enhance iron absorption and are contraindicated in low-iron recipes.
+This recipe utilizes the ingredients’ natural flavors with a simple olive oil coating to maintain the flavor without accentuating iron absorption from the salad ingredients.

 Blueberry Salad with Grilled Turmeric Chicken

 - 1 pound (450 g) chicken breasts, cut into 1-inch (2.5-cm) thick strips

 - Salt and black pepper as needed